 The WHO is an agency of the United Nations, representing 191 member nations when defining common diseases.
 The significance of this change is that the classifications, and codes, produced by the WHO are used by insurance companies for coverage and billing.

-In the past, there was no diagnosis of “gaming disorder,” so no insurance covered gaming addiction treatment.
+In the past, there was no diagnosis of “gaming disorder,” so no insurance covered video game addiction treatment.
 This now has the potential to change.
 With a code available, the appropriate care could fall under a substance use disorder umbrella.